mayaanne/foundations/week-1/core-introduce-yourself.md

 - Why you're attending Dev Academy

 ## Reflect
-Create a my_reflection.md file in the `core` directory.
+Navigate to the my-reflections-week-1 file (pro-tip: Use terminal).
+Answer the question:

 - What struck you about the the sharing practice on slack?
 Any surprises?
 Fears?
 Wonderful moments?
 - Add, stage and commit.
 Remember to make your commit messages meaningful!